-- the diagnosis or treatment of patients by private arrangement (including such diagnosis or treatment under section 65(2) of the National Health Service Act 1977), excluding fee paying services as described in Schedule 10 of the Terms and Conditions of Service. - work in the general medical, dental or ophthalmic services under Part II of the National Health Service Act.
+- the diagnosis or treatment of patients by private arrangement (including such diagnosis or treatment under section 57 of the National Health Service (Scotland) Act 1978), as inserted by Section 7 (11) of the Health Medicines Act 1988 and further amended by Schedule 9 to the NHS and Community Care Act 1990 excluding fee paying services as described in Schedule 10 of the Terms and Conditions of Service. - work in the general medical, dental or ophthalmic services under Part 2 of the National Health Service (Scotland) Act 1978.